FIXTradingCommunity/fix-simple-binary-encoding/README.md

 * Further enhancements to the schema extension mechanism
 * Improvement of the XML schema

+### Participation
 All users are encouraged to contribute, especially by reviewing proposed changes in the form of pull requests.
 Your feedback counts.

+Interested parties who wish to participate in the FIX High Performance Working Group should contact fix@fixtrading.org and state that your interest is in SBE, which sometimes meets as a subgroup.
+Membership in FIX Trading Community is not required to participate in technical working groups.

 ### Conformance test suite
 The [SBE Conformance project](https://github.com/FIXTradingCommunity/fix-sbe-conformance) provides a conformance test suite to verify interoperability of SBE implementations.
 All implementors are invited to demonstrate their conformance to the standard.